Cell Broadcast: Public warning systems

 When roaming, if the user's home carrier supports Cell Broadcast emergency alerts, alerts will be displayed if the category/level of alert is enabled and equivalent to their home carrier's system.

-Cell Broadcast messages can use a CAP (Common Alerting Protocol) message as an input as specified by OASIS (organization) or the Wireless Emergency Alerts (WEA) C-interface protocol, which has been specified jointly by the Alliance for Telecommunications Industry Solutions (ATIS) and the Telecommunications Industry Association (TIA).
+Cell Broadcast messages can use a CAP (Common Alerting Protocol) message as an input as specified by OASIS or the Wireless Emergency Alerts (WEA) C-interface protocol, which has been specified jointly by the Alliance for Telecommunications Industry Solutions (ATIS) and the Telecommunications Industry Association (TIA).

 Advantages of using Cell Broadcast for Public warning are: